MarkPearlCoZa/Blog_General/_posts/2016-08-22-My-ideal-Hackathon.md

 The question people should be answering when paying tokens is,

-> Would you like to see this project given more airtime to further explored
+> Would you like to see this project given more airtime to be further explored

 If you think there is a really good idea, give it a token.
 If you think it is a brilliant idea, give it all your tokens.

 At the end of the bazaar a prizes are handed out and the token tally is done.
-Prizes are not linked to token allocation.
+Prizes are **not** linked to token allocation.
 Everyone should get some sort of prize if they contributed, but it should not be linked to the number of tokens they gained.

 ### 5. Where to from here